 - Heat the remaining oil in the skillet or large wok and add the onion, celery, and red pepper flakes.
 Sauté for about 2 to 3 minutes.
 Add the mushrooms and continue to sauté until the mushrooms release some of their liquid about another 3 minutes.

 - Stir in the bean sprouts, bamboo shoots, water chestnuts, and chicken broth.
 Let it come to a simmer.
 Add the meat back in with the soy sauce and cover the skillet.
 Let it simmer for about 5 minutes.

 - In a small bowl or measuring cup combine the cold water with the cornstarch.
 Stir the slurry into the skillet to thicken the flavorful sauce.
 Cook for about 5 minutes or until the sauce ingredients thicken.

 - Add the canton noodles to the shop suey and stir until thoroughly combined.

-- Serve the chop suey with chopped cilantro, green onions, or sesame seed
+- Serve the chop suey with chopped cilantro, green onions, or sesame seeds